-The notion of trimming down the monarchy gained steam recently after the Queen’s second son and Prince Charles’s brother, Prince Andrew, gave a disastrous interview about his friendship with convicted sex offender Jeffrey Epstein.
+The notion of trimming down the monarchy gained steam after the Queen’s second son (and Prince Charles’ brother), Prince Andrew, gave a disastrous interview about his friendship with convicted sex offender Jeffrey Epstein.
 The brothers had reportedly already been on the outs over the idea of a streamlined monarchy since 2012 when only Prince Charles’ family stood on the Buckingham Palace balcony following the Queen’s Diamond Jubilee.
-Now in this wake of this public scandal, Andrew made the announcement that he would “step back from public duties for the foreseeable future.”
-Prince Charles—and Prince William—reportedly were on damage control and advised the Queen that Andrew had to be removed.
-With a smaller monarchy expected once Prince Charles becomes King, it may be unlikely Andrew will return.
-The situation is on par with these royal family scandals that shocked the world.

 Pool/Samir Hussein/Getty Images

-Son of Prince Harry and Meghan Markle, Archie Harrison Mountbatten-Windsor is seventh in line to the British throne.
-But as we learned in the long-anticipated interview between Harry, Meghan, and Oprah Winfrey, we learned the Archie is currently not considered a prince and doesn’t have a title like his first cousins.
+Son of Prince Harry and Meghan Markle, Archie Harrison Mountbatten-Windsor is seventh in line to the British throne—and his younger sister, Lilibet Diana Mountbatten-Windsor, is eighth in line.
+As we learned in the interview between Harry, Meghan, and Oprah Winfrey, Archie is currently not considered a prince and doesn’t have a title like his first cousins, and the same rings true for Lilibet.
 This will change when Prince Charles becomes king.
-Archie will be able to use the title HRH (His Royal Highness) Prince Archie.
+Archie will be able to use the title of prince and Lilibet will be able to use the title of princess.
 This is because Harry’s children will have moved up from being the great-grandchildren to being the grandchildren of the current monarch.
-Learn more about why Prince Harry and Meghan Markle’s son isn’t a prince.

 - The New York Times: “In Prince Andrew Scandal, Prince Charles Emerges as Monarch-in-Waiting”